kclick91/Behaviour-Detection-with-Hash-Functions/README.md

 problems over time.
 The hashes along with the chains allow significant and useful data to be compressed in to a hash.

+A program only has to check the similitary of chains before looking deeper into each block of a chain.

 Category labels will generalize an excess of information that leads up to a success or failure.